Things to know about piriformis syndrome

 Individuals who develop the following in or near the piriformis muscles are also at risk:

-Early signs of piriformis syndrome usually occur in the buttocks and may include the following:
+Early signs of piriformis syndrome usually occur in the buttocks and may include:

 - Tingling feeling (like pins and needles pricking the skin)